w3c/wai-wcag-em-report-tool/README.md

 | production (TBD) | w3.org/WAI/eval/report-tool (or w3.org/WAI/wcag/report-tool ?)  | GitHub Pages of this repository |
 | preview of `main` branch | https://wcag-em-report-tool-2021-redesign.netlify.app/ | Netlify |
 | previews of Pull Requests |  see comment at individual Pull Request | Netlify |

+_This application was not yet deployed.
+It is a rebuild of the current version, which is deployed on [w3.org/WAI/eval/report-tool](https://w3.org/WAI/eval/report-tool) and lives in the [w3c/wcag-em-report-tool](https://github.com/w3c/wcag-em-report-tool/) repository._

 ## Contributing